PacktPublishing/Learn-Python-Programming-Second-Edition/README.md

 This will read all the `.in` files and compile them together into the `all.txt` file.

-The code will look like the following:
+The sample code will look like the following:
 ```
 # we define a function, called local
 def local():